Pete McCarthy: Summary

 Born in Warrington, Lancashire to an English father of Irish descent and an Irish mother, McCarthy spent much of his early life in Ireland and developed a love for the country.
 He decided to become a writer and studied English at Leicester University.
 After a brief stint as a teacher he moved to Brighton, where he became involved in local art community projects.
-He discovered a talent for comedy and co-founded a successful comedy troupe, in which he wrote and performed for ten years.
+He discovered a talent for comedy and co-founded a successful comedy troupe in which he wrote and performed for ten years.

 He became a solo stand-up comic and comedy writer, and after success with The Hangover Show in 1990 he presented television and radio shows.
 In 2000 he published McCarthy's Bar, an account of his travels around Western Ireland.
 He followed McCarthy's Bar in 2002 with The Road to McCarthy.
 A third book remained unfinished when he died of cancer in 2004.

 Biography

 Early life: 1951–1974

 McCarthy was born on 9 November 1951 in Warrington, Lancashire.
 His Irish mother had moved to England during the Second World War to work as a nurse and met her future husband at a dance.
-They had four children, of whom Peter was the first.
+They had four children of whom Peter was the first.
 McCarthy was educated at West Park Grammar School in St Helens, a Roman Catholic institution run by the Christian Brothers.
 He later described this experience as "a mixture of hellfire and brimstone, corporal punishment and awakening sexuality".
 The Christian Brothers' authoritarian education methods, which included "a fair bit of random brutality", he described as "carrot and stick without the carrot".

-As a child, he spent his school holidays in Drimoleague in West Cork, Ireland, and stayed with relatives on the farm called "Butlersgift" where his mother had grown up, a place that he later described as "straight from a story book".
+As a child, he spent his school holidays in Drimoleague in West Cork, Ireland, and stayed with relatives on the farm called "Butlersgift" where his mother had grown up, a place he later described as "straight from a story book".
 This time spent in Ireland inspired a fascination with the country that was evident later in his travel writing.
 In his teenage years he considered becoming a member of the Roman Catholic clergy, but was dissuaded by his local priest.
 After reading James Joyce's Portrait of the Artist at the age of 14, he decided instead to be a writer.

 McCarthy attended Leicester University and earned a first-class degree in English literature.
 He studied at a teacher training college and taught English and Drama at a comprehensive school on the coast of Suffolk.